aliceyshu/8010_project/README.md

-# Empirical Analysis of Built-In POMDP.jl Algorithms: A Comparative Study
+# Empirical Analysis of Built-In POMDPs.jl Algorithms: A Comparative Study

 In this study, we aim to perform an empirical analysis of multiple algorithms using the package [POMDPs.jl](https://github.com/JuliaPOMDP/POMDPs.jl) and examine the performance of each algorithm.

 This study is part of DS8010 -Interactive Learning in Decision Process course project, Winter 2023 term.
 Details about the course can be found [here](https://www.torontomu.ca/graduate/datascience/courses/).

 # POMDP Problems